3 October 2022 | Financial Planning & Analysis

 If you’re unfamiliar, freemium is a pricing model where the most basic tier of your product is available for free, but users need to pay to upgrade to a more advanced plan.

-But while freemium is a popular model for growth, customer acquisition, community-building, and lead generation, it can be a huge problem for cash flow.
+But while freemium is a popular model for growth, customer acquisition, community-building, and lead generation, it can be a huge problem for profit margins and, as a result, cash flow.

 Obviously, if customers are on the free plan, you’re not generating any revenue.